Boris III of Bulgaria: Death

-His son Simeon Saxe-Coburg-Gotha did not deny this version, but pointed out as probable the hypothesis that the USSR was also interested in the Tsar's death, in which case the NKVD intervened.
-Princess Marie Louise of Bulgaria stated in an interview that there was no definite version of what had happened, but that she was convinced that her father had not been poisoned by the Nazis or the British, but by the East.
-Meanwhile, the American news reports stated that Hitler tried to hit him and the Tsar suffered a heart attack at the meeting; the latter died three weeks later.
+His son, Simeon Saxe-Coburg-Gotha, did not reject the theory of a German assassination outright, but pointed out as probable the hypothesis that the USSR was also interested in the Tsar's death, in which case he argued that the NKVD may have been responsible.
+Princess Marie Louise of Bulgaria stated in an interview that there was no definitive version of what had happened, but that she was convinced that her father had not been poisoned by the Nazis or the British, but by the Russians.